Philodendron Pink Princess Care Guide

 Philodendron Pink Princess will thrive when kept in a humidity level above 50%.
 If your plant is in a spot with low humidity, you may notice brown edges on the leaves.

-Providing a high humidity for your plants will encourage bigger and healthier growth.
+Providing a higher humidity for your plants will encourage bigger and healthier growth.
 There are a few thing you can do that can help bump up the humidity in your home.
 The things you can try are:

 • Misting your plants